 3. Installing the hot water cylinder

-If you have a combi boiler, this will probably need to be removed and replaced with a system boiler and a dual coil water cylinder (one which is heated by the boiler and one by the solar thermal system), plus the pump and system control panel.
-This can be done in the loft or an upper floor of the property.
+If you have a combi boiler, this will probably need to be removed and replaced with a system boiler.
+This is because a dual coil water cylinder (one which is heated by the boiler and one by the solar thermal system) is needed.
+And combi boilers don’t have a cylinder.

-The new hot water cylinder will store the heat provided by the solar thermal panels and is much larger than a standard cylinder with an immersion heater, so where it is installed will depend on the available space in your home.
+The new hot water cylinder will store the heat provided by the solar thermal panels.
+And they’re much larger than a standard cylinder with an immersion heater, so where it is installed will depend on the available space in your home.

 5. Fitting the generation meter and controls

-A generation meter (which is MCS certified) will be installed which will measure how much heat is being generated by the system in kWh.
+A generation meter (MCS certified) will be installed to measure how much heat is being generated by the system.
 If you apply for the Renewable Heat Incentive, you will be paid for every kWh it generates.
 This meter and the controls will need to be installed by an electrician.